rotundasoftware/baseline/README.md

 } );
 ```

 THIS DOCUMENTATION IS A WORK IN PROGRESS.
-If you want to see this project flushed out more, please star the repo.
+If you want to see more, please star the repo.